Exciting Path of Exile Patch Updates

 - Stash Tab Affinities: Five new stash tab affinities for items like incubators and scouting reports allow for better organization.

-- Tab for Betrayal Fragments: A new tab accommodates betrayal fragments, including the Syn Medallion and old fame ember.
+- Tab for Betrayal Fragments: A new tab accommodates betrayal fragments, including Syndicate Medallion and Allflame Ember items, which are frequently used in Betrayal crafting.

 - Automatic Deck Opening: Stacks can now be automatically opened, adding convenience to inventory management.